improve your experience on our website.

 Camden: Food, Shopping, and More

-Worldwide Local Tip: If street food is not up to your alley, partake in the British institution of traditional fish and chips at Poppie’s Fish Bar and enjoy its nostalgic 1940s-themed setting.
-Their catch is responsibly sourced and cooked fresh, and Poppie’s is considered by many to be London’s best fish and chips restaurant.
+Worldwide Local Tip: If street food is not your thing, try traditional fish and chips at Poppie’s Fish Bar and enjoy its nostalgic 1940s-themed setting.
+Their catch is responsibly sourced and cooked fresh.
+Poppie’s is considered as London’s best fish and chips restaurant.

 The Great Outdoors

-Escape the hustle and bustle of a thriving capital city and head to the lush open green spaces of Hyde Park.
+Escape the hustle and bustle of London and head to the lush open green spaces of Hyde Park.
 During the summer, you can see people rowing around Serpentine Lake or putting a blanket down on the grass for an afternoon picnic.
 Besides the greenery of Hyde Park is the palace where the Duke and Duchess of Cambridge reside.
 Tucked deep in the beautiful Kensington Garden, you can actually enter the building and explore its elaborately designed hallways and rooms.

 Worldwide Local Tip: Walking through London is the best way to see the city.
 It’s free of charge and gets you to places where public transport can’t take you.
-The London weather is as unpredictable as its underground metro service, so make sure to keep an umbrella or a raincoat with you to avoid getting soaked.
+The London weather is unpredictable, so make sure to keep an umbrella or a raincoat with you to avoid getting soaked.
 And keep an eye out for the pesky London fog!

 People Watching Along the Thames

 Along the banks of the River Thames is a lively promenade with lots of interesting activities happening daily.
-The South Bank not only offers fantastic views of a city brimming with ornate architecture, but it is also a colorful area full of street performers and pop-up shows.
-For a much more laid back vibe, with walls etched with colorful graffiti shows, go to the other side of London.
-Away from the city’s traffic, and through a pedestrian zone at the Queens Walk, worldwide locals love to spend a day reveling in the vibrant atmosphere.
+The South Bank not only offers fantastic views of the city, but it is also a colorful area full of street performers and pop-up shows.
+Go to the other side of London for a much more laid back vibe, with walls etched with colorful graffiti shows.
+Worldwide locals love to spend a day reveling in the vibrant atmosphere away from the London traffic.
 You can also find fairs and festivals throughout the year; be sure to spare some time when you visit just in case one is happening!

-Worldwide Local Tip: At the tip of Queens Walk in South Bank is the iconic London Eye.
-Offering a panoramic view of the city, it draws a large crowd on a daily basis.
+Worldwide Local Tip: The iconic London Eye is at the tip of Queens Walk in South Bank.
+It draws a large crowd on a daily basis offering a panoramic view of the city.
 If you are planning on riding the 443-foot tall Ferris wheel, there are ways you can avoid the long lines.
 Consider going in the morning when it first opens or in the later hours of the evening.
 Also, you’ll want to make sure you book your tickets in advance, as it’s one of the most popular things to do in London.

 Visit the Center of the Earth

 Journey to the center of the world at the Royal Observatory in Greenwich.
-While not entirely at the dead center of the earth, the observatory splits the globe into the Eastern and Western hemisphere and is marked as 0-degree longitude.
+The observatory splits the globe into the Eastern and Western hemisphere and is marked as 0-degree longitude.
 The prime meridian has been around since 1884, and the observatory is a fascinating place to see exhibits of timekeeping and take a look through the history of British astronomy.

 Worldwide Local Tip: Visit the National Maritime Museum in Greenwich, as it takes you through the golden age of Great Britain’s naval fleet.
 Conquering the world and its seas, the fleet fought to defeat those who come against them.
 You will also see the last remaining tea clipper ship and the fastest ship in its generation, the Cutty Sark, docked by the River Thames.